 For example, if a job requires advanced client prospecting skills and a boss taught you some valuable approaches, you might reference that boss as one of your best for that reason.

 Examples of the Best Answers

 Review the following sample interview answers to find out the best way to respond.
 Solid sample answers:

-- I've learned from each boss I've had.
-From the good ones; what to do, from the challenging ones; what not to do.
+I've learned from each boss I've had.
+From the good ones, what to do, and from the challenging ones, what not to do.

 - I learned a lot about organizationfrom my last boss.
 I've always been an organized person, but I learned from him new ways to organize and mobilize the staff, which was very valuable to improving my management abilities.